-Arteriovenous malformations (AVMs) occur when the connections between your veins and arteries don't form correctly and the vessels become entangled.
+Arteriovenous malformations (AVMs) occur when the connections between the veins and arteries don't form correctly and the vessels become entangled.
 Usually, these abnormalities develop in the fetus, or in a newborn baby.

 Spinal AVMs can cause problems with circulation because they interfere with your body's blood flow.
 Normally, your arteries transport oxygen-rich blood away from your heart and to cells throughout your body.
 Your veins carry that blood, with its oxygen stores used up, back to your lungs and heart.
 But the malformations of your arteries and veins in spinal AVMs don't allow this natural cycle to occur because of missing capillaries, which regulate blood flow.

 Spinal AVMs often don’t cause any symptoms.
-When they do, they're usually minor and difficult to notice.
-In a small number of people, however, the symptoms can be severe enough to affect their ability to function.
+When they do, they're usually minor and hard to notice.
+In a few people, however, the symptoms can be severe enough to affect their ability to function.